BorisDelange/LinkR-content/datasets/mimiciv_demo_set-44b60e04eae66bcd8fc86d3196c09db1620ceec65d759de6080cda702aa45b10/README.md

   </ul>
 </div>

-You must start by registering on the site [physionet.org](https://physionet.org/register/).
+You must start by registering on the site <a href="https://physionet.org/register/" target="_blank">physionet.org</a>.

-You will need to submit an [access request](https://physionet.org/settings/credentialing/) to Physionet, providing some information and the contact details of a supervisor or colleague, who will receive an email.
+You will need to submit an <a href="https://physionet.org/settings/credentialing/" target="_blank">access request</a> to Physionet, providing some information and the contact details of a supervisor or colleague, who will receive an email.

 You will then need to complete the CITI Course, a necessary training to access data hosted on the Physionet site.
-The different steps are [detailed here](https://physionet.org/about/citi-course/).
+The different steps are <a href="https://physionet.org/about/citi-course/" target="_blank">detailed here</a>.

-You can then **download the certificate** once the CITI Course is completed, and you can [submit it here](https://physionet.org/settings/training/) for validation by the Physionet team.
+You can then <strong>download the certificate</strong> once the CITI Course is completed, and you can <a href="https://physionet.org/settings/training/" target="_blank">submit it here</a> for validation by the Physionet team.

-Finally, you will need to sign the [data use agreement](https://physionet.org/login/?next=/sign-dua/mimiciii/1.4/).
+Finally, you will need to sign the <a href="https://physionet.org/login/?next=/sign-dua/mimiciii/1.4/" target="_blank">data use agreement</a>.